kobijet/todo-vanilla/README.md

  A simple to-do list using vanilla JS, HTML, and CSS.

 ## Features
-- Utilizes session storage to keep track of to-do list
+- Utilizes local storage to keep track of to-do list
 - Lightweight and fast
 - Minimal, accessible user interface